 Digital Transformation is a process where the business needs to go where the customer is, in every regard.
-This means being ‘social’ in their social media feeds, it means being available however and whenever they need you or might be interested in what you do!
+This means being ‘social’ in their social media feeds and having a good strategy, it means being available however and whenever they need you or might be interested in what you do!
 It means being there before them, anticipating their destination, researching their preferences and tuning the business ‘ears’ into customer and prospect requirements, habits and preferences.

 More than anything it’s a strategic play, where leaders need to re-orientate their business and give their teams the necessary priority and focus to deliver for the long term.
 It requires commitment!